Cloud Integration – How to configure Transaction Handling in Integration Flow

 There are three configuration options available, default value is Required for JDBC.

 - Not Required: If you don’t use any transactional resources in your scenario or don’t need an end-to-end transactional behavior, select this option.

-- Required for JDBC: If you use flow steps with JDBC transacted resources in the process, that need an end-to-end transaction, select this option.
+- Required for JDBC: If you use flow steps with JDBC transacted resources or several XI receiver adapters in a multicast scenario in the process, that need an end-to-end transaction, select this option.